leyuanheart/Variable-Selection-with-Reinforcement-Learning/README.md

 ![simulation settings](simulation_settings.png)

-For **real data analysis**, we apply our method in two UCI benchmark data set summarized in the table below.
+For **real data analysis**, we apply our method in two UCI benchmark datasets summarized in the table below.

 | Dataset               | Samples | Features | Task           |
 | --------------------- | ------- | -------- | -------------- |